solo-io/wasm/spec/spec-compat.md

 ### Layer

-The *compat* variant must consist of exactly one layer whose media type is one of the followings:
+The *compat* variant must have the last layer whose media type is one of the followings:
 - `application/vnd.oci.image.layer.v1.tar+gzip`
 - `application/vnd.docker.image.rootfs.diff.tar.gzip`

-In addition, the layer must consist of the following two files:
+In addition, such last layer must consist of the following two files:
 - `plugin.wasm` - (**Required**) A Wasm binary to be loaded by the runtime.
 - `runtime-config.json` - (**Optional**) A runtime configuration specified in [Wasm Artifact Image Specification](spec.md#Format).
 This is mainly used as metadata for the image, depending on the runtime.